amjltc295/PythonHomework/README.md

 ### Python Environment

 1a.(Recommended) If you are using miniconda, please make sure that you have create the environment By using `conda env create -f environment.yaml`, you can create an environment to meet the need for this homework.
 To activate your environment:`source activate your_environment_name`
-    1b.If you have problem or can't install miniconda (e.g. Arm-based linux such as Raspbian),please make sure that Python3 version is          3.6 or later.
+1b.If you have problem or can't install miniconda (e.g. Arm-based linux such as Raspbian),please make sure that Python3 version is        3.6 or later.You could use `python3 -V` to check your Python version.
+And if you want to install python package, we recommended to create a virtual environment first with `python3 -m venv your_env_name` and activate the environment with
-       You could use `python3 -V` to check your Python version.
-And if you want to install python package, we recommended to create a virtual environment first with `python3 -m venv tutorial-env` and use `pip3 install <package_name>` to install packages.
+`source ~/envs/your_env_name/bin/activate` then use `pip3 install <package_name>` to install packages.

 ### Install Packages

 1.To install Python packages, we recommended to use "conda" to install needed modules.
 `conda install <package_name>`
 If you have not installed miniconda, you can use `pip`.
 2.To install linux packages:
   2a.If you use Debian/Ubuntu based distros, please use `apt` to install packages.
   2b.If you use Fedora, please use `yum` to install packages.
   2c.If you use Arch, please use `pacman` to install packages.

 ### Error messages

 1.To solve `ModuleNotFoundError: No module named 'yaml' `, please make sure you have already install `pyyaml` by using `conda install pyyaml`

 ### Git